f3d-app/f3d/CONTRIBUTING.md

 The `libf3d` library implements the whole logic of instancing and manipulating the different VTK classes, it is fully documented in the [libf3d README](doc/libf3d/README_LIBF3D.md).

-The `f3d` executable itself uses `libf3d` and adds an applicative layer on top of it, especially the handling of [command line options](doc/user/OPTIONS.md) and a [configuration file](doc/user/CONFIGURATION_FILE.md).
+The `f3d` executable itself uses `libf3d` and adds an application layer on top of it, especially the handling of [command line options](doc/user/OPTIONS.md) and a [configuration file](doc/user/CONFIGURATION_FILE.md).